brotatotes/bht-automation/bht gen 3/Philippians/Chapter 4/Philippians 4 13 bht.md

 # Philippians 4:13 Commentary Help Text

 ## BHT:
-I have the ability to do all things, not by my own power, but through Christ who gives me strength.
-This goes beyond mere circumstances and relates to the general aspect of my spiritual life.
-In my living union and identification with Christ, I find the power to triumphantly and humbly face any situation or trial.
-It is through Him infusing strength into me that I can fulfill all that He calls me to do.
+I can do all things through my living union with Christ, who infuses strength into me.
+It is not in my own power or resolutions, but through the power I receive from the Redeemer.
+Christ pours power into me continually, enabling me to bear trials, perform duties, and overcome weaknesses.
+As a Christian, I am privileged to rely on Christ's unchanging and most mighty assistance in the trials of life.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "I can do all things...in him who strengtheneth me."
+1. "‘After these special notices, he declares his universal power,—how triumphantly, yet how humbly?".
-2. "The Apostle rises above mere relations of prosperous and adverse circumstance, to the general."
+2. "I can do all things (not ‘all these things:’ ‘the Apostle rises above mere relations of prosperous and adverse circumstance, to the general’) in (in union with,—by means of my spiritual life, which is not mine, but Christ living in me".
-3. "My spiritual life, which is not mine, but Christ living in me."
+3. "him who strengtheneth me (i. e.
+Christ, as the gloss rightly supplies: compare 1 Tim. i.
+12)".

 ### Jamieson-Fausset-Brown:
-1. "I have strength for all things; not merely 'how to be abased and how to abound.'
-After special instances he declares his universal power—how triumphantly, yet how humbly!"
-[MEYER].
+1. "I have strength for all things"
-2. "In Him who giveth me power, that is, by virtue of my living union and identification with Him, who is my strength" [MEYER].
+2. "In Him who giveth me power"
-3. "Christ was inserted here by transcribers" [MEYER].
+3. "my living union and identification with Him, who is my strength"

 ### Albert Barnes:
-1. "He could bear any trial, perform any duty, subdue any evil propensity of his nature, and meet all the temptations incident to any condition of prosperity or adversity."
+1. "From the experience which Paul had in these various circumstances of life, he comes here to the general conclusion that he could 'do all things.'
+He could bear any trial, perform any duty, subdue any evil propensity of his nature, and meet all the temptations incident to any condition of prosperity or adversity."
-2. "That we need not sink under any trial, for there is one who can strengthen us."
+2. "It was not in any native ability which he had; not in any vigor of body or of mind; not in any power which there was in his own resolutions; it was in the strength that he derived from the Redeemer."
-3. "At every step of life, Christ is able to strengthen us, and can bring us triumphantly through."
+3. "At every step of life, Christ is able to strengthen us, and can bring us triumphantly through.
+What a privilege it is, therefore, to be a Christian - to feel, in the trials of life, that we have one friend, unchanging and most mighty, who can always help us!"

 ### Marvin Vincent:
 1. I can do [ισχυω] .
 See on Luke 14:30.